-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 This includes online.

 Make sure you register your business in local directories and forums.
-This is not so much for the traditional citation benefit, but so you can be amongst your prospective customers, hearing what they are talking about.
+This is not so much for the traditional citation benefit.
+It’s so you can be amongst your prospective customers, hearing what they are talking about.

-How Does It Work
+How Local Marketplaces & Forums Work

-Online marketplaces
+Online Marketplaces

 Look on platforms like Facebook for marketplaces relevant to your location and products.
 You don’t necessarily need to be engaging with the audience to learn more about who they are and what they respond to.